databoy5000/project-1/README.md

    - Defining the main data types to use for shapes, DOM manipulation and the game logic.
    - Grid game display within the dimensions of the classic Tetris game.
    - Collision detection with the game boundaries and fallen shapes.
-   - Shape (tetriminos) display on the game grid.
+   - Shape (tetrominoes) display on the game grid.
    - Shape gravity: dropping the shape in intervals.
    - Basic CSS to display cells allowing to play (and test) the game.
 2. <ins>Additional features</ins>